bingbingma/CBC_Materials/02-class-content/week-14/activities/03-SeinfeldApp/README.md

 * **Instructions**

-  * Create a seinfeld_db database with an actors table.

-    * The actors table will have a column for id (PRIMARY KEY AUTO_INCREMENT int), name (varchar), coolness_points (int), and attitude (varchar).

-  * Add in four actors with different names, coolness_points, and attitudes.

   * Create a Node Application with Express and MySQL with three Express routes.

     * Create a `/cast` route that will display all the actors and their data ordered by their id's.